ortlof/OSSM-Stroke/README.md

 Flash with Platform IO.

+Set your Servo to or it will not work:

+!!!
+S1 OF S2 ON S3 ON S4 OFF S5 ON S6 ON !!!

 First Version Local Control with Remote & M5 Remote.
 For Code and Hardware for the M5 Remote itself look here: https://github.com/ortlof/OSSM-M5-Remote